 Are you still reeling from the recent Wall Street rollercoaster ride?
 I get it.
-The Dow fell more than 3200 points ‘ about 10% ‘ in just a few trading sessions.
+The Dow has been swinging wildly up and down lately.
 That kind of volatility can feel like a freefall.
-Luckily, it wasn’t.
-In the end, this tumble was painful, but not terminal.
+Luckily, it isn’t.
+The tumbles are painful, but not terminal.
 Still, folks are shaken and scared.

 I’m a big believer that long-term commitment is a necessary ingredient for successful investing.
 In the wake of every correction, my message has been the same: Stay calm.
 Corrections are a normal part of the market’s circle of life.

 But that’s not what I want to talk about today.
 I want to take a moment and acknowledge that corrections like this, and bear markets in general, create real emotional responses and even pain.

 Sitting tight when the stock market is on a wild ride